sami1328/SMT/README.md

-# SAQL (SMT)
+# saql (SMT)

 A comprehensive platform developed by SMT for managing and evaluating scout activities in Saudi Arabia.

 ## About The Project

-SAQL is a modern web application designed to streamline the management and evaluation of scout activities.
+saql is a modern web application designed to streamline the management and evaluation of scout activities.
 The platform facilitates interaction between administrators, clubs, and scouters, providing tools for assessment, reporting, and quality assurance.

 ## Key Features